Scroll

 From scattered sources to usable flows

-Left: The original OCAD U class prototype helped frequent trail users, but testing revealed gaps: detours were hard to find from a closed entry point, and colour-only communication limited accessibility.
+Original.
+The first prototype helped frequent trail users, but testing revealed gaps: detours were hard to find from a closed entry point, and colour-only communication limited accessibility.

-Right: The updated flow started with finding detours first, then guiding users into a map view.
-Switching to a satellite map with clear labels improved comprehension for new users while removing accessibility barriers.
-Incorporating Google MDS components sped up prototyping and ensured consistency.
+Updated.
+The new flow starts with finding a detour, then drops users into a satellite map view.
+Clear labels improved comprehension for new users while removing accessibility barriers; MDS components sped up prototyping.

 A more holistic solution

-3 taps instead of 10+ screens across multiple sites
+3 taps Down from 10+ screens across two municipal sites.

-1 site centralising closure info, entry points, and detours
+1 site Centralising closure info, access points, and detours.

 More information on testing and outcomes can be provided upon request.